sourcefrog/cargo-mutants/README.md

 - **3**: Some tests timed out: possibly the mutatations caused an infinite loop, or the timeout is too low.

-- **4**: The tests are already failing in a copy of the clean tree, so no mutations were tested.
+- **4**: The tests are already failing or hanging in a copy of the clean tree, so no mutations were tested.

 ### `mutants.out`